-Disk Drill is an excellent data recovery software, making it perfect for the job of retrieving deleted files from an SD card that is unreadable.
+Disk Drill is an excellent data recovery software, making it perfect for the job of retrieving deleted files from an SD card that is unreadable or from a blank SD card.
 Although you could use any data recovery software available online, Disk Drill offers a level of simplicity with its easy-to-read UI and minimal-step recovery process that makes it a great option for casual users.
-Here’s how to use it to fix the “SD card unavailable” error.
+Here’s how to use it to recover data in case of an “SD card unavailable” error.

 - A dialogue box will appear on your screen where you can rename the backup file select file type and destination folder.
 Once you’re all set, click on OK to proceed.

-- Be patient as Disk Drill creates a backup of your drive.
-The time may vary depending on the size of your drive.
+- Be patient as Disk Drill creates a backup of your blank SD card.
+The time may vary depending on the size of your SD card.